The Djinn Falls in Love (with Mahvesh Murad):

 During its five year run, Jurassic London published over four dozen titles, including award-winning original fiction, contemporary non-fiction, chapbooks featuring new authors, and luxury editions of both new and classic works.

-Events have included partnerships with the Royal Observatory, Egypt Exploration Society, English PEN, Chelsea Fringe, National Maritime Museum, Tate Britain and many more.
+Also including events, workshops, and talks with the Royal Observatory, Egypt Exploration Society, English PEN, Chelsea Fringe, National Maritime Museum, Tate Britain, Newcastle Innovation Festival, Bradford Literature Festival, and many more.